Approximate Ridesharing of Personal Vehicles Problem: Inapproximabilities for stop constraint condition

 \begin{lemma} Any solution for the instance $(G, R_A)$ has every trip $i$, $1 \leq i \leq 3r$, as a driver and total travel distance at least $3r \cdot (r+1)$. \end{lemma}

-\begin{proof} Since condition (2) is satisfied (detour is not allowed), every trip $i$, $1 \leq i \leq 3r$, must be a driver in any solution.
+\begin{proof} Since Condition (2) is satisfied (detour is not allowed), every trip $i$, $1 \leq i \leq 3r$, must be a driver in any solution.
 A solution with exactly $3r$ drivers has total travel distance $3r \cdot (r+1)$, and any solution with a trip $i$, $3r+1 \leq i \leq 3r+rM$, as a driver has total travel distance greater than $3r \cdot (r+1)$. \end{proof}

-\begin{theorem} Minimizing the number of drivers in the ridesharing problem is NP-hard when Conditions (1-3) and (5) are satisfied, but Condition (4) is not. \end{theorem}
+\begin{lemma} Minimizing the number of drivers in the ridesharing problem is NP-hard when Conditions (1-3) and (5) are satisfied, but Condition (4) is not. \end{lemma}

-\begin{proof} We prove the theorem by showing that an instance $A = \{a_1,..., a_{3r}\}$ of the 3-partition problem has a solution if and only if the ridesharing problem instance $(G,R_A)$ has a solution of $3r$ drivers.
+\begin{proof} We prove the lemma by showing that an instance $A = \{a_1,..., a_{3r}\}$ of the 3-partition problem has a solution if and only if the ridesharing problem instance $(G,R_A)$ has a solution of $3r$ drivers.

 Assume that instance $A$ has a solution $A_1, ..., A_r$ where the sum of elements in each $A_j$ is $M$.
 For each $A_j = \{a_{j_1},a_{j_2},a_{j_3}\}$, $1 \leq j \leq r$, assign the three trips whose $n_{j_1} = a_{j_1}$, $n_{j_2} = a_{j_2}$ and $n_{j_3} = a_{j_3}$ as drivers to serve the $M$ trips with sources at vertex $v_j$.
 Hence, we have a solution of $3r$ drivers for $(G,R_A)$.